mapfish/mapfish-print/examples/src/test/resources/examples/config_aliases_defaults/README.md

 Yaml has a feature called "Aliases" which allows the same object to be used in multiple places by
-\_[tagging]() the object of interest with an alias and then \_[dereferencing]() the alias later when one wishes to reuse the objct.
+\_[tagging]() the object of interest with an alias and then \_[dereferencing]() the alias later when one wishes to reuse the object.

 The purpose of YAML aliasing in a YAML file is to reduce duplication in the files.